Instructors (2 positions)

 - Knowledgeable in of all four major fields of marine science, plus familiarity with more recent areas of marine technology and biotechnology

-- Minimum requirement – must have completed a bachelors degree in a field of study related to the marine sciences.
+- Must have completed a bachelors degree in a field of study related to the marine sciences.
 Preference is for candidates who are enrolled or working on a masters degree in a field of study related to the marine sciences.

 - Knowledge of local marine habitats, boating and kayaking experience are all a plus

-- Lifeguard Certification is strongly preferred (should be obtained by June 14, 2014; MarineQuest may attempt to organize an American Red Cross class before staff training begins.
+- Lifeguard Certification is strongly preferred (should be obtained by June 14, 2015; MarineQuest may attempt to organize an American Red Cross class before staff training begins.
 Cost would be approximately $250.00.
-If interested in this option, please contact Sue Kezios); however we encourage you to pursue alternate certification options.
+If interested in this option, please contact Erin Moran); however we encourage you to pursue alternate certification options.

 - Knowledge of current research techniques and practices related to marine science